aishmoitra/Python_Projects/billboard_to_spotify_playlist_creator/README.md

-# Music Time Machine Project - Documentation
+# Billboard to Spotify Playlist Creator - Documentation

 This project scrapes the Billboard Hot 100 chart for a given date and creates a private Spotify playlist with those songs.